mistakia/nano-community/docs/introduction/why-it-matters.md

 ##### Properties of Money

-- Fungibility: its individual units must be capable of mutual substitution.
+- Fungibility: its units must be capable of mutual substitution.
 - Durability: able to withstand repeated use.
 - Divisibility: divisible to small units.
 - Portability: easily carried and transported.